 - 1. Generally, the emergency response roles of the HCC-E and its composite partner organizations follow the following structure: - a.
 Individual EMS agencies respond to emergency scenes, provide pre-hospital triage and treatment, and transport patients to appropriate healthcare facilities.
 Immediate response activities are coordinated and overseen by the local incident command structure. - b.
 Healthcare facilities provide in-depth medical care to patients who arrive at their location (whether via EMS transport, inter-facility patient transfers, or patient self-presentation). - c.
-Some counties maintain County Medical Operations Centers (MOCs) in TSA-E, these exist in Dallas County (DMOC), Tarrant County (TMOC), and Collin County (CMOC).
+In TSA-E, some counties maintain County Medical Operations Centers (MOCs).
 The exact roles and responsibilities of a County MOC will vary between counties, but generally County MOCs provide medical operations support and coordination within their designated county.
 County MOCs often serves as the medical liaison between county emergency management and individual healthcare facilities or EMS agencies. - d.
 The TSA-E Medical Coordination Center (EMCC) serves as the regional response support arm of the HCC-E. The EMCC does not direct the response activities of individual HCC partner organizations, but rather it provides coordination and support for those response activities to ensure that overall regional medical needs are being met.
-While EMCC activities may vary based on the hazard and scope of the incident, generally the EMCC will notify the HCC-E of emergency incidents, gather, and share essential elements of information across the HCC,
+While EMCC activities may vary based on the hazard and scope of the incident, generally the EMCC will notify the HCC-E of emergency incidents, gather, and share essential elements of information across the HCC, coordinate EMTF-2 response activation activities, provide medical resource support for regional medical operations, and help coordinate large-scale patient movement.

-Annex G - Disaster Preparedness & Response Appendix G-2: HCC-E Regional Medical Response Strategy
+Annex G - Disaster Preparedness & Response Appendix G-2 TSA-E Regional Medical Response Strategy

-- coordinate EMTF-2 response activation activities, provide medical resource support for regional medical operations, and help coordinate large-scale patient movement. - e.
+- e.
 County Public Health Agencies serve as the ESF-8 Lead Agency for their counties and provide public health surveillance and response to their jurisdictions. - f.
 DSHS PHR 2/3 operates the Regional Health and Medical Operations Center (RHMOC) and serves as the ESF-8 lead agency within their jurisdiction.
 The RHMOC supports and coordinates regional public health related activities whereas the EMCC supports and coordinates regional medical care related activities. - g.
 Local emergency management organizations coordinate overall emergency response activities within their jurisdiction.
 The Texas Division of Emergency Management (TDEM) will activate local Disaster District Committees (DDC) which support and coordinate regional emergency management related activities.

-A detailed breakdown of HCC partner organizations and their roles, responsibilities, and resources can be found below.
+A detailed breakdown of HCC-E partner organizations and their roles, responsibilities, and resources can be found below.